 With this Claddagh ring.

 Placing a ring on the finger of your beloved has been a recognized symbol of promise for centuries.
 The Irish have a special ring just for this called the Claddagh ring.
 It is a heart with a crown held by a pair of hands.
 The ring represents love (the heart), loyalty (the crown), and friendship (the hands).
 A beautiful family tradition is to hand this ring down from generation to generation.
-Originally designed by Richard Joyce, a silversmith from Galway in the 1600’s.
+They were originally designed by Richard Joyce, a silversmith from Galway in the 1600’s.
 This vibrant Irish town on Ireland’s Wild Atlantic Way continues to remain hugely popular for couples to purchase their Claddagh rings.

 Wildflowers for wreaths and bouquets

 In ancient times weddings took place outdoors in beautiful natural settings.
 Female wedding guests would pick wildflowers from the fields for the bride to wear in her hair as a loving gesture of friendship.
 The flowers would be placed on or incorporated into the bride’s hair, and never by the bride herself.
 Women wore their hair long as a symbol of strength, power, and luck.
 Wildflower bouquets would complement the flowers in her hair.

 Horseshoes: A symbol of luck